-The support offered by this panel will be accessed via MASH and TEH if necessary.
+The support offered by this panel will be accessed via MASH and TEH Targeted Early Help team if necessary.
 This will ensure a coordinated response for perpetrator as well as victim.

 Panel members include.

 - Police

 - Social care

 - Forensic CAMHS

 Forensic child and adolescent mental health services (CAMHS) - South-West Yorkshire Partnership NHS Foundation Trust